YamahJaleel/ApartmentEntry/README.md

 - **Telephone Entry System:** Simulate a telephone entry system where residents can be looked up by name or apartment number.

-- **User-Friendly Interface:** Intuitive text-based interface for easy interaction with the program.,
+- **User-Friendly Interface:** Intuitive text-based interface for easy interaction with the program.

+## Note
+Work in progress...